Economy of Maharashtra: Economic history

 In exchange for their services, the balutedars were granted complex sets of hereditary rights (watan) to a share in the village harvest under a Barter system.
-In the 1700s, the important cities of Maharashtra region were the trading port of Mumbai under the British, Pune as the de facto political and finincial capital under Peshwa rule, and Bhosale ruled Nagpur.
+In the 1700s, the important cities of Maharashtra region were the trading port of Mumbai under the British, Pune as the de facto political and financial capital under Peshwa rule, and Bhosale ruled Nagpur.
 In the previous century, Aurangabad had been the most important city in the region as the seat of Mughal governors.